RubyMoney/monetize/README.md

 # Monetize

-A library for converting strings into `Money` objects.
+A library for converting various objects into `Money` objects.

 ## Installation